 Likewise, a tax cut without a commensurate cut in spending keeps Big Government big.

-Without a mandate for lower overall spending, Big Government politicians will pretend that we intended our tax cut to merely end a particular form of tax.
+Without a mandate for lower overall spending, politicians will claim that we intended our tax cut to merely end a particular form of tax.
 They’ll seek to replace it with a new tax.
-They may call it a “fee” instead of a tax (a favorite ploy of Massachusetts ex-governor and presidential hopeful Mitt Romney).
+They may call it a “fee” instead of a tax (a favorite ploy of Massachusetts ex-governor Mitt Romney).
 They may “close loopholes” and start enforcing tax collections that were not previously enforced (another favorite of Romney’s).
 They’ll go after smaller groups that don’t have as much voting power, such as businesses (yet another ploy of Romney’s).